Azure/retail-ai-enhanced-search/docs/02_Solution_Guide.md

 ### Network approvals

 There are implicit calls from Azure AI Search to Azure Open AI [for skillset] and Azure AI Search to Azure CosmosDB [for indexer and indexing], both these calls happen over a private network using the shared private link access.
 The deployment scripts are responsible for creating the link but approval process is manual.
+- You need to go to Azure OpenAI resource in Azure Portal and in the network settings, approve the private endpoint connection.
+- You also need to go to the Azure Cosmos DB resource in Azure Portal and in the network settings, approve the private endpoint connection.

-For this you manually have to go to Azure AI Search service - > Network -> Shared Link Access -> Approve.
-Once approved the status would reflect as follows:
+Once approved you will be able to see the following status messages, Azure AI Search service - > Network -> Shared Link Access.

 | ![Datasource](../media/02_ApproveSQL.PNG) |
 | ----- |